misterblonde/clustering_crystals/README.md

 ## Concept

 For every molecule there are many different ways it can pack in space.
 Every possible stable solid form of a molecular material is called a ___polymorph___.
 This code was written to try and analyse and quantify the diversity of those polymorphs for three different molecules carbohelicene (carbo), diethynylhelicene (ethynyl) and dicyanohelicene (cyano).

+To cluster the polymorphs by similarity.
+Each molecular crystal is first transformed into a graph representation.
+Then a pyramid-match kernel is used to quantify the similarity of the graphs.

 The code can be found in the scripts folder.